 With any marketing, you only have the attention of your audience for a short period.
 Therefore, you need to make the most out of this time and ensure your audience is taking immediate action .

 At Eduprise, we favour paid social media marketing, in part, because you can include a direct link to school admissions pages as a direct link.
 This way, you can get interested parents halfway towards submitting an application in just one click.

 School admissions marketing should fit into a year-round communications plan for your school.
 A last minute marketing drive is going to be far less effective if it hasn’t been backed up by engagement generating communications throughout the year.

-Without a plan, your year round marketing will be incoherent and ineffective.
+Without a plan, your year round marketing will be incoherent and ineffective so make it count.

 Don’t: Leave it Until it’s Too Late

-Parents don’t tend to leave it to the last minute to start looking for a school for their child’s next step in education.
-Additionally, competitive schools will be looking to attract parents as early as possible.
+Parents don’t tend to leave it to the last minute to start looking l towards their child’s next step in education.
+Additionally, competitive schools will work hard to attract parents as early as possible.
 Because the admissions process is relatively involved, getting parents on board early gives your school an advantage.